privacy-scaling-explorations/acceleration-program/Doc/Grant-Liaison-Guide.md

 ## Purpose

-The purpose of this accleration program is to help enable the potential of those who recently started their journey in the world of ZKP/FHE/lookup/etc.
+The purpose of this acceleration program is to help enable the potential of those who recently started their journey in the world of ZKP/FHE/lookup/etc.
 Specifically, our goal is to: